vaxad/RJPOLICE_HACK_177_DjDawgs_1/README.md

 1. **Authentication** for higher police authorities.
 2. Displaying of **actual feedbacks** for all police stations.
-3. Display of various graphs and charts representing **analysis of feedbacks** for each police station.
+3. Display various graphs and charts representing **analysis of feedbacks** for each police station.
 4. Provision for editing the **customizable form** questions.

 ![Untitled design (22)](https://github.com/vaxad/RJPOLICE_HACK_177_DjDawgs_1/assets/126230095/c0644243-de98-42cf-89e8-36acace60145)